sdgilley/toc-to-csv/README.md

 # toc-to-csv R script

-Turn a TOC.YML file into a .CSV file for further work in Excel.
+For repositories on https://github.com/MicrosoftDocs.
+Turn your TOC.YML file into a .CSV file for further work in Excel.
 Also add metadata from the files, such as `ms.author` and `ms.reviewer`.

-The script reads from the toc file in your local docs repository.
+The script reads from the toc.yml file in your local docs repository.

 ## TOC-csv.R